Ceramic Artist & Printmaker

-I’m a ceramic artist and print-maker that loves drawing, painting, textiles and generally being creative.
-I make a wide variety of ceramic objects; from intricate, elemental dragons, and dragon eggs to poured or Batiked Raku bottles, press-moulded Raku cats and lots more.
+I’m a ceramic artist and printmaker that loves drawing, painting, textiles and generally being creative.
+I make a wide variety of ceramic objects; from intricate, elemental dragons and dragon skin vases, bowls and plates to poured or Batiked Raku bottles, press-moulded Raku cats and lots more.
 My prints are primarily lino-cuts and I often print the same image on both paper and my pots.

 I’m inspired by so many things; from mythology, religious imagery, folk art and literature to the actual creative process itself.
 I’m quite obsessed with texture, pattern and colour.

 I use a wide variety of processes in my ceramic practice.
-I throw bottles on the wheel, press-mould cats, extrude dragon bodies and coil dragon eggs.
-Pieces which are going to be Raku fired are usually left relatively plain, while my other pieces are often wrapped with thin textured slabs of “dragon skin” or other impressed patterns.
-My textures and patterns are created using handmade roulettes and stamps, which are impressed with symbolic patterning.
+I throw on the wheel, press-mould, extrude, coil and slab build to create the shapes and finishes I have in my mind.
+Pieces which are going to be Raku fired are usually left relatively plain, while my other pieces are often wrapped with thin textured slabs of dragon skin or other impressed patterns.
+My textures and patterns are created using handmade roulettes which are impressed with symbolic patterning.
 These patterns are composed of ankhs, runes, I-Ching hexagrams, five-pointed-stars, suns, leaves and fish motifs which are incorporated within abstract designs inspired by things such as Islamic tiles and fabrics, Medieval calligraphy and Celtic decoration.

 After completing a number of print-making workshops with the wonderful Heather Gibbons at Burngate Stone Carving Centre I have remembered how much I love printing.
 I particularly love the dramatic, graphic quality of lino cutting and I am now working on images which work both on paper and on clay.

 Qualifications & Courses Attended:

 - BA (Hons) Workshop Ceramics from the University of Westminster (Harrow Campus)